cxcloud-archives/demo-api/README.md

-# CXCloud Facade Demo
+# CXCloud API Accelerator

-This repository uses [CXCloud Facade](https://github.com/cxcloud/cxcloud-facade) module and shows off it's capabilities.
+This repository uses [CXCloud Core Services](https://github.com/cxcloud/core-services) module and shows off it's capabilities.
 You can use this as a starting point for your CXCloud projects.

 ## Configuration